yuna639/Capstone_project_diabetes/README.md

 4. [UMAP-learn Documentation](https://umap-learn.readthedocs.io/en/latest/)

 ---
 ## 🏁 Conclusion

 The **Diabetes Health Analytics Dashboard** demonstrates how **data analytics and AI** can empower healthcare decision-making.
 Through **interactive dashboards**, **statistical validation**, and **predictive modeling**, this project provides actionable insights into diabetes and cardiovascular risk factors.
 By combining **ethical data governance**, **transparent visualization**, and **user-focused design**, it serves as a foundation for future **AI-driven health analytics platforms**.
+This capstone project was a turning point in my development as a data analyst.
+It taught me how to combine statistical rigor with real-world relevance, and how to communicate insights that matter.
+I now feel equipped to contribute meaningfully to health analytics initiatives and continue growing in this field.